alliedvision/linux_nvidia_jetson/README.md

 The deploy script will install the CSI-2 driver to the target board.

+The number of steps to take is depending on the target board:
+* Nano: Follow step 1) to install the driver.
+* TX2: Follow steps 1) and 2) to install the driver.
+* Xavier: Follow steps 1), 2), and 3) to install the driver.

 Run the script with the following syntax.
 (WORK_DIR should be the same as used for the build and setup script):

 $ ./deploy.sh <WORK_DIR> <TARGET_BOARD> <COMMAND>

-Two steps are necessary to install the driver to the target board.
-For the Jetson Nano the first step is sufficient.

 1) Replace the kernel image and modules (and device tree) of an existing system
     * Please make sure you have installed L4T 32.2.1